pereirarodrigo/pereirarodrigo/README.md

 ## Interests

-I'm passionate about, and fully focused, in the academic world, where I'm currently interested in (and researching about):
+I'm passionate about, and fully focused, in the academic world, with a heavy emphasis on artificial intelligence.
+More specifically, I'm interested in computational intelligence, a subfield of AI that's mainly concerned about a biologically-inspired approach to machine intelligence.
+As of now, I'm currently interested in (and researching about):

 * Spiking neural networks;
 * Computational learning theory;
+* Approximate reasoning;
 * Reinforcement learning;
 * Robotics.